-At 20 February 2019, the club's excess of assets over liabilities is \$93.5m on a Solvency II basis which is \$17.5m lower than the value under UK GAAP as presented in the club's financial statements.
-The difference is primarily driven by the inclusion of an \$15.0m risk margin required to be held for Solvency II as part of the technical provisions.
+At 20 February 2020, Standard UK's excess of assets over liabilities is \$68.6m on a Solvency II basis which is \$14.7m lower than the value under UK GAAP as presented in Standard UK's financial statements.
+The difference is driven by the inclusion of a \$12.4m risk margin required to be held for Solvency II as part of the technical provisions.
+Further information on the Solvency II technical provision is in Section D.2 of this report.